 5. Winery tours:

 Just in case you missed this important detail: Porto is actually one of the world’s most important cities for WINE.
-The wineries scattered along the banks of Vila Nova de Gaia are home to the noble, tasty art of vino.
-Visiting these temples of wine, with their multiple tastings and shows, will for sure leave you in a state of giggly joy and blushing cheeks.
+The wine cellars scattered along the banks of Vila Nova de Gaia are home to the noble, tasty art of vino.
+Visiting these temples with their multiple port wine tastings and shows, will for sure leave you in a state of giggly joy and blushing cheeks.

 6. Porto Cathedral: